TimiMakkonen/android-minesweeper/README.md

 * Added 'SolutionFragment' to show the solution of the current grid.
 * Added primary/secondary click-action-switch button.
+  * Can be moved horizontally or hidden in 'Settings'.
 * Added 'complete-around'-feature.
   * If you perform a click action on a visible cell that has: 'number of marked neighbouring cells' == 'number of mines around', then all